karakalo/lumen/doc/index.markdown

 <h2 class="centered">Bug Reports</h2>

 You may report bugs in Lumen, or ask about difficulties in using it, on the
 \#Ada IRC channel on [the Freenode IRC network][freenode].
-There's also a [web-based bug tracker][jira] for Lumen on the AuroraUX site, thanks to those fine folks, especially Jerrid Kimball.
-Be sure to select "Lumen" under "Projects" if you use that page.

 <h2 class="centered">News About Lumen</h2>

 I'm going to start adding notable events here, so you can check quickly whether there's something new since you last visited the site.

+* **Wednesday, 22 Dec 2010**: New visual-choosing code, should allow operation on more systems.
+Also integrated Julian's latest BMP image loading changes, supporting a wider variety of BMP formats.

 * **Monday, 19 Jul 2010**: Added support for joysticks; probably Linux-specific for now.